 TERRAZAS DE LOS ANDES CHEVAL DES ANDES 2009

 Terrazas de los Andes is a pioneer of Argentinean high altitude wines and principal vineyard owner in Mendoza province.
-The region, which is characterized by heavy snowfalls and low rain precipitation, boasts several grape varieties in different areas: Torrontés (Salta), Chardonnay (Tupungato), Malbec (Las Compuertas) and Cabernet Sauvignon (Perdriel).
-All grapes are grown at altitudes ranging from 980 to 1800 metres, in terraced vineyards at the foothills of the Andes, “[allowing] for production […] at a wide range of climactic conditions for optimal fruit expression.”
+The region, which is characterized by heavy snowfalls and low rain precipitation, boasts several grape varieties in different areas: Torrontés (Salta), Chardonnay (Tupungato), Malbec (Las Compuertas), and Cabernet Sauvignon (Perdriel).
+All grapes are grown at altitudes ranging from 980 to 1800 metres, in terraced vineyards at the foothills of the Andes, “[allowing] for production […] at a wide range of climatic conditions for optimal fruit expression.”

-Cheval des Andes, the winemaker’s prized Cabernet-based blend, “is a joint venture between Château Cheval Blanc […] and our own Terrazas de los Andes,” Scarfe told us.
-Elegant and complex, it opens with peat aromas followed by ripe fruit, fig, cinnamon, plum and berry notes, with slight tobacco accents.
+Cheval des Andes, the winemaker’s prized Cabernet-based blend, “is a joint venture between Château Cheval Blanc […] and our own Terrazas de Los Andes,” Scarfe told us.
+Elegant and complex, it opens with peat aromas followed by ripe fruit, fig, cinnamon, plum, and berry notes, with slight tobacco accents.
 The palate is broad, yet fresh, the texture, smooth.
 Rich in tannins, “[Cheval des Andes] goes incredibly well with Singaporean, Indonesian and Malaysian food; anything that can be quite spicy.
 It’s got a really lovely richness and some sweetness in it as well.”